County Louth: Irish language

 The Cooley Peninsula was the last Gaeltacht outpost in Leinster.
 Speakers of Irish existed around Omeath and into southern Armagh up until the middle of the 20th century.
 The area had its own local dialect, songs, poetry and traditional customs.
-The dialect, known as Gaeilge Oriel, is now extinct, as the last native speaker, Anne O'Hanlon, died in 1960 aged 89.
-However, extensive recordings were made by German linguist Wilhelm Doegen for the Royal Irish Academy in 1916.
+The dialect, known as Gaeilge Oriel, is now extinct, as the last native speaker, Anne O'Hanlon, died in 1960 at the age of 89.
+However, extensive recordings of the dialect were made by German linguist Wilhelm Doegen for the Royal Irish Academy in 1928.
 An Irish language college, Coláiste Bhríde, was originally established in Omeath in 1912, but later moved to Ranafast, County Donegal.
 In 2012, Coláiste Bhríde celebrated its 100th anniversary in Omeath, and locals were taught phrases in Gaeilge Oriel.

 Uniquely, the Cooley Peninsula had a sizable population of Presbyterian Gaeilgeoirí in the late 18th and 19th centuries, owing to its proximity to Ulster.
 In 1808, Reverend William Neilson published "An introduction to the Irish language" to distribute to Presbyterian ministers in the area, as many in their congregations could not speak English.

 Despite its historic Gaeltacht, Louth has the lowest percentage of Irish speakers of any county in the State.
-In the 2016 Census, just 34.1% of the population stated that they could speak Irish.
+Just 31.8% of the population stated that they could speak any level of Irish in the 2022 census.

 Religion

-According to the Central Statistics Office (CSO), the Catholic Church is by far the largest religious institution in County Louth, with 105,186 members.
-Anglican denominations, including the Church of Ireland, England and Episcopalian, were the second largest group, with 2,079 members.
-There were 1,825 Muslims recorded in the 2016 Census, as well as 1,471 Orthodox Christians.
+According to the Central Statistics Office (CSO), the Catholic Church is by far the largest religious institution in County Louth, with 100,077 members.
+Orthodox Christianity was the second largest religious denomination, with 2,598 adherents.
+This was followed by Islam in third, with 2,281 adherents, and Anglican denominations including the Church of Ireland, England and Episcopalian in fourth, with 2,195.

 The county is located within the archdiocese of Armagh in the Roman Catholic Church, and the Archbishop of Armagh has been recognised by the Vatican as the "Primate of All Ireland" since 1353.
 This was replicated in the Church of Ireland following the Reformation, and the Protestant Diocese of Armagh covers the same territorial extent as the Catholic diocese.
 Further, the Archbishop of Armagh also has the title of Primate of All Ireland within the Church of Ireland.

-As was the case in much of Ireland, there was a significant increase in the number of people stating that they were either non-religious or atheist in the 2016 Census.
-This demographic increased by 81% between 2011 and 2016, from 5,485 to 9,918.
-People with no religion now account for nearly 8% of the county's population.
+As was the case in much of Ireland, there was a significant increase in the number of people stating that they were either non-religious or atheist in the 2022 Census.
+This demographic has increased by 202% in a little over a decade (2011 to 2022), from 5,485 to 16,556.
+People with no religion now account for 11.9% of the county's population, up from 8% in 2016.